Omena0/lang/README.md

 Functions have no parse time optimisations!!!

-Using main function is not recomended but works.
+Using main function is recomended.

 ## Pretty lenient parsing (sometimes)